 - High blood pressure

-The most consuming stages of alcoholism is this stage 3 and the final stage of alcoholism where a person has now to suffer that consequences.
+The most consuming stages of alcoholism are this stage 3 and the final stage of alcoholism where a person has now to suffer the consequences.
 Alcoholics drink excessively and undoubtedly that has adverse effects on a person’s body and mind.
 Your physical and mental health both suffer.
 Here are some of the effects that your body suffers from your habit of alcoholic drinking:

-- Alcohol addiction can cause interference with the communication pathways of the brain and make it harder to think clear and cause behavior changes.
+- Alcohol addiction can cause interference with the communication pathways of the brain and make it harder to think clearly and cause behavior changes.

-- It can also cause pancreatitis, which makes the pancreas to swell and prevent proper digestion
+- It can also cause pancreatitis, which makes the pancreas swell and prevent proper digestion

 - Alcohol addiction can result in something as serious as cancer.
 It can cause esophageal cancer, liver cancer, breast cancer, or even colorectal cancer.